 Graeme Taylor - Freelance Assessor/Verifier & Trainer

-Graeme has worked in a variety of settings in health and social care for over 34 years, he worked with children in Edinburgh in schools with children with particular needs, he managed adult residential and visiting support services providing care and support to people with learning disabilities and with people who had mental ill-health.
+I have worked in a variety of settings in health and social care for over 34 years, working with children in Edinburgh in schools with children with particular needs, I managed adult residential and visiting support services providing care and support to people with learning disabilities and with people who had mental ill-health.

-Graeme managed services for Ark Housing Association, The Action Group, and later spent five years with ELCAP, during this time he also became the joint lead IV.
+I managed services for Ark Housing Association, The Action Group, and later spent five years with ELCAP, during this time I also became the joint lead IV.

-Graeme has been delivering training for ARC Scotland for the last 8 years and also is an Assessor and I.V.
+I have been delivering training for ARC Scotland for the last 8 years and also as an Assessor and I.V.

 I joined ARC Scotland as an Assessor/Internal Verifier.

 After graduating with a degree in Linguistics, Stanislaw’s 15 years of experience in voluntary care sector included practitioner and manager roles in organisations such as L’Arche and Quarriers.
 He managed established care home services as well as development of new supported living projects for people with learning disabilities and mental health needs.
 More recently he managed transitions from hospital care to community-based support.

 Stanislaw is passionate about supporting individuals to achieve their potential.
 His experience as a manager as well as an assessor and verifier allowed him to use this passion in various teams he worked with.
 He joined ARC Scotland in 2016, attracted by the organisation’s values and an impressive track record of supporting voluntary sector’s improvement and education.
 He supports candidates and organisations as an assessor and an internal verifier.